-Social Security disability examiners are obligated to address any allegations or indications of mental health problems contained within your disability file (your application and related forms and your medical records).
-If there isn't sufficient information about your mental state in your medical record, Social Security will send you to an independent doctor for a mental consultative exam.
+Social Security disability examiners are required to address any evidence of mental health problems contained within your disability file, which consists of your application for benefits and your medical records.
+If an examiner doesn't think that your medical records have enough information to make a decision about your mental status—such as any limitations you might have with memory or concentration—they can send you to an independent doctor for a mental consultative examination.

 Consultative exams are typically ordered when a disability applicant ("claimant") hasn't had any recent medical treatment.
 Whether you're applying for Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), or both, you'll need to have documentation of a severe mental impairment before a disability examiner can make a decision.

 For example, many claimants will list mental symptoms such as depression, anxiety, memory loss, or chronic insomnia on their disability application, but haven't gotten treatment for these symptoms within the past two months (if they've had treatment at all).
 Even people who've recently seen a psychiatrist or psychologist might need to go to a mental exam if the disability examiner needs an opinion from a doctor familiar with Social Security's rules.

 Another reason why you might be sent to a mental evaluation is when you haven't listed a mental impairment on your application, but your medical records contain information that you might be struggling with your mental health.
 Social Security often finds references to potentially disabling mental conditions in doctor's notes for an unrelated physical issue or in activities of daily living questionnaires.

 You may also be sent for a psychological evaluation if you applied for benefits due to a physical condition, but the doctor doesn't find physical evidence to support your claim.